Best Massage Guns of 2025

 Vibration Versus Percussive Massage

 The massage guns in this guide use percussive massage.
-The best massage guns are designed to apply and release pressure against the muscle in an up-and-down motion.
+The best massage guns will apply and release pressure against the muscle in an up-and-down motion.
 Examples of vibration massage therapy include vibrating foam rollers, orbs, and foot massagers.
-These can also provide a recovery benefit, but they differ slightly from the percussive massage instruments in this guide.
+You can learn more about some of these products in our best recovery tools for athletes guide.
+These types of recovery tools can also provide a significant benefit, but they differ slightly from the percussive massage instruments in this guide.

 Power

 The more power a massage gun has, the more deeply it can impact your muscle tissue.
-Note, however, it is possible to overdo it and cause bruising or other damage.
+However, it is possible to overdo it and cause bruising or other damage.
 The most powerful tool is not necessarily the best for you.

 Outside of this guide, how do you know how powerful a massage gun is?
 Its price will be a key clue — typically, more powerful massage guns are more expensive.
 Aside from price, you can consider amplitude if the manufacturer provides it.
 An amplitude of at least 10 millimeters is a good baseline.
-Most of the devices in this guide have a claimed amplitude of around 12 millimeters, and the Therabody Theragun Elite is on the higher end at 16 millimeters.
+Most of the devices in this guide, including the Brazyn Performance Talon Massager, have a claimed amplitude of around 12 millimeters.

 Amplitude